 It can develop in as much as 10% of pregnancies, but particularly in women who are pregnant for the first time.
 There is no cure, so the only way of treating it is to induce labor or perform Caesarean section.

 Is there any way of preventing it from developing?
 This is still under investigation, yet there is evidence that in many cases of pre-eclampsia, the mother`s immune system is intolerant to the foetus and the fathers genes.
 It is suggested that the longer a couple are together, say about a year, before the first pregnancy occurs the better the chances against immunological intolerance.
 It has also been suggested that vitamin D and selenium deficiency may be factors leading to pre-eclampsia.
 Supplementing may be helpful but there is no research supporting this.

 New Urine Test That May Predict Preeclampsia

-The Mayo Clinic has developed this test which is still in the research phase, which may predict preeclampsia early in pregnancy.
+The Mayo Clinic has developed this test which is still in the research phase, which may predict developing complications early in pregnancy.
 They look for a certain type of kidney cell in the urine, a possible marker indicating the condition well before it shows symptoms.
 This can be up to 12 weeks in advance, a significant period of time to give treatment for HBP before both mother and baby are harmed.